Past Indexes and Understanding the Index

 Understanding the Index

 The NAIOP Sentiment Survey is conducted biannually, in March and September.
-The survey is sent to roughly 5,000 NAIOP principal members in the U.S. who are developers, investors and operators in the office, industrial, retail and multifamily sectors.
+This survey is sent to roughly 5,000 NAIOP Principal members in the U.S. who are developers, investors and operators in the office, industrial, retail and multifamily sectors.
+For the first time, it was also sent to roughly 2,000 commercial real estate brokers, bringing the target list to 7,000.
 It asks 10 questions about jobs, the space markets, construction costs and the capital markets.
 Respondents indicate whether their 12-month outlook for each category is positive, negative or neutral.
 The responses are not equally weighted.
 Instead, weighting varies based on whether the responses to a question are tightly packed or dispersed.
 Questions with tightly packed responses (meaning there is more consistency among the answers to that question) are more heavily weighted than those with more dispersed responses (which indicate less consistency).